Beginnings

 The Current Team

-Howard Berry MA PGCertHE AFRHS FHEA BFE(Assoc.) — Project Leader
+Howard Berry MA AFRHS FHEA BFE(Assoc.) — Project Leader

-Howard is Deputy Head of Screen, Programme Leader of the Postgraduate Film and Television Production programme, and Principal Lecturer and Head of Post-Production for the BA Film and Television Production degree at the University of Hertfordshire.
+Howard is Reader in Film Heritage Practice, and Programme Leader of the Postgraduate Film Production programme at the University of Hertfordshire.
 Howard is a consultant to Warner Brothers and works closely with the Stanley Kubrick estate, and is an Associate Fellow of the Royal Historical Society, and Associate Member of the British Film Editors.
 Howard’s work has screened at Sheffield DocFest, Telluride Film Festival, Lumière Film Festival, American Cinema Editor’s EditFest Global Film Festival; and in the Frankfurt Film Museum, Contemporary Jewish Museum (San Francisco), The Design Museum (London), The Museum of the Moving Image (New York), and the National Portrait Gallery (London).
-He was nominated for Best Documentary Feature Editing at the 2025 ACE Eddie Awards, and is a current nominee for the Royal Television Society East Awards 2025 for Craft Editing.
+He was nominated for Best Documentary Feature Editing at the 2025 ACE Eddie Awards, and is won the Royal Television Society East Award 2025 for Best Craft Editing for the documentary Her Name Was Moviola, co-made with Walter Murch.

 Kevin Jon Davies

-Kevin is a documentary filmmaker, Sunday Times bestselling author and lecturer.
+Kevin is a documentary filmmaker, author and lecturer.
 Kevin is best known for his work in the world of the Hitchhiker’s Guide to the Galaxy, in which he has documented almost every version of the famous works by Douglas Adams.
 Kevin directed the BBC documentary “30 Years in the TARDIS” in 1993, and has produced and directed a vast number of behind-the-scenes and making-of documentaries, interviewing many cast and crew from cult television and film productions.
-Kevin regularly assists with the prep and filming of our interviews.
+In 2023 his book, focused on archive research, 42: The Wildly Improbable Ideas of Douglas Adams went straight in at number one on the Sunday Times bestseller list.

 Ila Desai

 Ila is an acclaimed photographer, known for her documentary style photography of live events and behind the scenes images of film sets.
 Ila has worked with a range of clients across music, film, arts, culture and heritage.
-Ila documented our launch, and has been with us at various interviews and events, including our reunion of the crew of The Shining in 2015.
+Ila documented our launch, and has been with us at various interviews and events to the present day, including our reunion of the crew of The Shining in 2015 and our documentation of the BBC Elstree Centre.

 Our crew